Listen to this blog

 Error Rate – When compared to all requests, this would be a percentage of requests that end in errors, and usually occurs when the load goes beyond the capacity of the system.

 Concurrent Users – Also referred to as load size or the number of active users at any point of time.

 Requests per Second and Number of Passed / Failed Transactions – The number of requests handled and the measurement of the total successful and unsuccessful requests.

 Throughput, CPU and Memory Utilization – Throughput displays the bandwidth utilized during testing and CPU Utilization is the time that the CPU need to process requests, and Memory utilization is the amount of memory required to process each request.

 There are two phases in the lifecycle of an application – the development and deployment phases – and this is true for both mobile and web applications.
 The performance testing during development focuses on components, and the sooner these components are tested the earlier would anomalies be detected, lowering the amount of time and costs required to rectify the errors.
 As the application is developed, performance tests must be more comprehensive and some should be carried out in the deployment phase.

-Performance Testing is an absolute necessity in the realm of Performance Engineering – and must be conducted prior to the release of software.
-By ensuring that the software / application are working well, a business would be able to gain customer satisfaction and long term engagement.
+Performance Testing is an absolute necessity in the realm of Performance Engineering – and must be conducted prior to the release of the software.
+By ensuring that the software/application is working well, a business would be able to gain customer satisfaction and long-term engagement.
 Costs of poor performance of an application can be extremely high and would include damaged reputation, customer ire, bad publicity, and huge losses in sales.
 To protect your company from flawed products, connect with our experts and leave the worrying to us.